Gagan-jain-004/Price-Ping/README.md

 2. **Triggers API endpoint** - Makes secure POST request to `/api/cron/check-prices`
 3. **Firecrawl scrapes all products** - Updates prices for all tracked products
 4. **Updates database** - Saves new prices and adds to history if changed
-5. **Sends email alerts** - Notifies users via Resend when prices drop
+5. **Sends email alerts** - Notifies users via  Mail when prices drop

 ### Why Firecrawl?